zonkiie/pg_ldap_fdw2/README.md

 Warning: Don't use it in production systems.
 This fdw is not enough tested and still needs a lot of work.

+Remote filtering works if you give the dn in a where condition of a query with no other conditions and only one value.

 ## TODO
 Memory management, code reworking, error handling, write documentation, query planing to ldap filters...
 Current work: Fix Problem with many inserts.